keu/docs/astro/airflow-api.md

 3. Store the API key and secret API key from Deployment A on Deployment B.

-4. Use the Astro access returned in the response in step 1 to make the Airflow API call.
+4. Use the Astro access token returned in the response in step 1 to trigger the DAG run.
+See [Trigger a DAG run](#trigger-a-dag-run).